readium/readium-css/readiumCSS/docs/CSS-readiumcss_fundamentals.md

 Besides, we’ve checked other major EPUB implementations to provide authors with the best interoperability possible.
 Indeed, they may design their stylesheet against those implementations so we gave priority to building a reliable environment.

-We wanted to bring EPUB closer to the web though, and decided to leverage HTML5 Suggeted Rendering and to improve the current situation whenever possible.
+We wanted to bring EPUB closer to the web though, and decided to leverage HTML5 Suggested Rendering and improve the current situation whenever possible.

 ## 3. Leverage Modern CSS